Anupam2388/mule-docker-demo/README.md

     docker build -t <<name your image>> .

     - "-t" will tag your image with the provided name
-    - "." will expect the image to be present in the folder from where you are running this command.
+    - "." will expect the Dockerfile to be present in the root folder from where you are running this command.

 # To Run the Container
     docker run -it --name <<NameURContainer>> -p 80:8081 -v /home/anup/docker_samples/mule/muledockerdemo/myapps/is:/opt/mule/apps -v /home/anup/docker_samples/mule/muledockerdemo/logs:/opt/mule/logs <<imageID/Name>>